MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-team-deal-room-template.md

     Team members are recommended based on the following criteria:

-    - **Dynamics 365**: The CRM opportunity owner, members of the account team, and members the opportunity is shared with.
+    - **Dynamics 365**: The CRM opportunity owner, members of the opportunity team, and members the opportunity is shared with.
 If the opportunity owner is a group, the members of the group are listed.

     - **Salesforce CRM**: The CRM opportunity owner and members of the opportunity team.
-[Learn more about using account teams in Salesforce](https://help.salesforce.com/s/articleView?id=sf.accountteam_enable.htm&type=5).
+[Learn more about using opportunity teams in Salesforce](https://help.salesforce.com/s/articleView?id=sf.teamselling_enabling.htm&type=5).

 1. In the **Set up your channels** step, change the channel name, if necessary, and select a privacy option.
 To add a shared channel for collaborating with customers, leave **Include shared channel** selected.